 11.01.
 By Directors.
-These by-laws may be altered, amended or repealed and new by-laws may be adopted by the Board of Directors by affirmative vote of two-thirds of the number of Directors present at any meeting at which a quorum and the proposed changes are distributed in such notice.
+These by-laws may be altered, amended or repealed and new by-laws may be adopted by the Board of Directors by affirmative vote of two-thirds of the number of Directors present at any meeting at which a quorum is in attendance, provided that at least seven (7) days written notice is given to all Directors of the planned vote, and the proposed changes are distributed in such notice.

 CERTIFICATION

-These By-laws were approved at a meet ting of the Board of Directors on , 20
+These By-laws were approved at a meeting of the Board of Directors on , 20.

+Secretary

-Secretary Date
+Date